 It is illegal for any school club, team or organization to maintain a fund that is not handled through the central treasurer of extra classroom activity funds.
-Any fund raising activity must be approved by the principal and student council prior to beginning.
-Please be conscious of the District Wellness Plan when selecting fund raising activities.
+Any fund raising activity must be approved by the principal and student council prior to beginning; in accordance with the District Wellness Plan.
+This plan is located on the District Website.